rackerlabs/technical-blog/_posts/2019-09-17-how-rackspace-supports-vmware-on-aws-v4.md

    associated with expanding on your own.

--	**Improved time to market:** How long would it take you to order, receive, and install a three-node ESX cluster in your own data center or with a third-party provider?
+-	**Improved time to market:** How long would it take you to order, receive, and install a three-node ESX cluster in your data center or with a third-party provider?
 Remove the approval, shipping, and installation times from that scenario because you acquire VMware on AWS just like other AWS
    services: through the portal on your own or through your service provider.
-   Usually you get your infrastructure in hours, not weeks.
+   Usually, you get your infrastructure in hours, not weeks.

--	**Increased innovation:** By having VMs deployed onto the AWS platform you now have native, high-speed access to the entire AWS portfolio: databases, storage, API endpoints for services like Lambda, SQS and S3, along with data and analytics services like Amazon RDS, DynamoDB, Kinesis and Redshift.
+-	**Increased innovation:** By having VMs deployed onto the AWS platform you now have native, high-speed access to the entire AWS portfolio: databases, storage, API endpoints for services like Lambda, SQS, and S3, along with data and analytics services like Amazon RDS, DynamoDB, Kinesis, and Redshift.
    AWS also offers the ability to convert VMware instances into native EC2 instances.